John McCain Biopic In The Works Which Will Document The Life Of The Late Arizona State Senator

-A biopic documenting the life of the late Arizona State Senator John McCain is in the works.
-It will document the life of the man known as “maverick” for his willingness to break with his own Republican party on certain issues.
+A biopic of the late Arizona State Sen. John McCain is in the works.
+It will document the life of the man known as a "maverick" for his willingness to break with his own Republican party on certain issues.
 The project reportedly has the blessing of his wife, Cindy McCain.

 The site reported that the men will work closely with Cindy McCain on the project.
 Mrs. McCain will reportedly executive produce the film.